Streets & Traffic

 Residential Traffic Management Plan

-This policy establishes consistent procedures for addressing the traffic-related issues that may occasionally arise along roadways within or nearby residential areas in the city.
+This policy establishes consistent procedures for addressing the traffic-related issues that may occasionally arise along roadways within or near residential areas in the city.
 Neighborhood traffic issues specifically addressed in this policy include the following:

 • No Parking Zone Implementation Requests

-• Resident Only Restricted Parking Requests
+• Resident-Only Restricted Parking Requests

 • Cut Through Traffic Mitigation Requests